-Zahid Hamid is chair of the Peak District National Park Authority's Programme and Resources committee, a role he has held since July 2019, and before this was chair of the Audit, Resources and Performance committee from July 2018.
+Zahid Hamid chaired the Peak District National Park Authority's Programme and Resources committee (from July 2019), and before this was chair of the Audit, Resources and Performance committee (from July 2018).
 He was selected as an Authority member in 2013, by then Defra Secretary of State Owen Paterson, for his lengthy expertise in working with young people and voluntary groups, especially in and around the Peak District.
 He served his full term of ten years on the Authority to July 2023.

 Growing up in Sheffield, Zahid first visited the Peak District as a child on a school trip in 1967.
 After university, he spent more than 20 years with the Sheffield education authority, working with young people, schools, colleges and communities.